pavr1/online_payment_platform/Readme.md

 ### Running the Project
 -------------------

-This repo is a worspace and it has X different projects.
+This repo is a worspace and it has 3 different projects.
 Please review the following list of projects and the appropriate steps to follow to run the application:

 * Bank: This is the Acquiring Bank, responsible of checking accounts and validate credit cards.
+* Auth: This service creates and validates tokens.
+* Payment Platform: This service connects to the bank for processing requests (Payments, Transactional History and Refunds)

 ## BANK